nodejs/node/doc/guides/primordials.md

 Safe classes are classes that provide the same API as their equivalent class, but whose implementation aims to avoid any reliance on user-mutable code.
-Safe classes should not be exposed to user-land, use unsafe equivalent when dealing with objects that are accessible from user-land.
+Safe classes should not be exposed to user-land; use unsafe equivalent when dealing with objects that are accessible from user-land.

 ### Variadic functions